Adam Gaudette: Vancouver Canucks

+Chicago Blackhawks and Ottawa Senators

-On April 12, 2021, Gaudette was traded to the Chicago Blackhawks in exchange for Matthew Highmore.
-He played in seven games for the Blackhawks, scoring one goal and four points.
+On April 12, 2021, Gaudette was traded at the NHL trade deadline to the Chicago Blackhawks in exchange for Matthew Highmore.
+He made his Blackhawks debut on April 19 in a 5–2 loss to the Nashville Predators, recording his first point for the team, assisting on David Kampf's second period goal.
+He marked his first goal with Chicago in his next game with the team on April 29 in a 4–3 overtime loss to the Florida Panthers.
+He played in seven games for the Blackhawks to close out the season, scoring one goal and four points.
 On July 26, the Blackhawks signed Gaudette to a one-year, $997,500 contract extension.